-Although she primarily sells Mary Jane's Medicinals at medical marijuana shops, Merten has seen a dramatic increase in sales at those shops who've gone recreational as well.
+Although she primarily sells Mary Jane’s Medicinals at medical marijuana shops, Merten has seen a dramatic increase in sales at those shops that have gone recreational as well.

 “The stores in Telluride have sold more products in January than they did the whole year previous,” Merten said.

 Those who make and sell marijuana-infused products point out that while the cannabis business is booming, it’s not necessarily easy to turn a profit or start your own operation.

 “There (are many) regulations,” Merten said.
 “You have to be a resident of Colorado for two years to even start the licensing process.
 You can’t just move to Colorado and open up shop.
 It takes a lot of time, a lot of money and a lot of foresight.”

 According to these owners, they see a less hazy future.
 As more people are exposed to marijuana-infused products, they’ll choose to drink up, eat up or lather up instead of light up.